-ViiV Healthcare, a specialist HIV company - with GSK as majority shareholder - has a flexible pricing approach including non-profit pricing in public markets in low-income countries (LICs), least developed countries (LDCs) and Sub-Saharan African countries for anti-retroviral (ARV) medicines for people living with HIV.
+ViiV Healthcare, a specialist HIV company - with GSK as majority shareholder - has a flexible pricing approach including non-profit pricing to public health systems in low-income countries (LICs), least developed countries (LDCs) and Sub-Saharan African countries for antiretroviral (ARV) medicines to treat people living with HIV as well as for innovation to prevent HIV transmission.
 More information on ViiV's approach can be found in their policy briefing on access to medicines.